777 (number)

 777 (seven hundred [and] seventy-seven) is the natural number following 776 and preceding 778.
 The number 777 is significant in numerous religious, cultural, and political contexts.

 In mathematics

-777 is an odd, composite, palindromic repdigit.
-It is also a sphenic number, an extravagant number, a lucky number, a polite number, an amenable number, and a deficient number.
+777 is an odd, composite number.
+It is also an extravagant number, a lucky number, a polite number, and a deficient number.
 777 is a congruent number, as it is possible to make a right triangle with rationally numbered side lengths whose area is 777.

 Religious significance

-According to the Bible, Lamech, the father of Noah lived for 777 years.
+According to the Bible, Lamech, the father of Noah, lived for 777 years.

+The number refers to a triumph of "God's number" 7 over the number of the beast.

 Thelema

-777 is also found in the title of the book 777 and Other Qabalistic Writings of Aleister Crowley pertaining to the law of thelema.
+777 is an important number in new religious movement thelema.

 Political significance

 Afrikaner Weerstandsbeweging

 The Afrikaner Resistance Movement (Afrikaner Weerstandsbeweging, AWB), a Boer-nationalist, neo-Nazi, and white supremacist movement in South Africa, used the number 777 as part of their emblem.

-The number refers to a triumph of "God's number" 7 over the number of the beast.
-On the AWB flag, the numbers are arranged in a triskelion shape, resembling the Nazi Swastika.

-Computing

-In Unix's chmod, change-access-mode command, the octal value 777 grants all file-access permissions to all user types in a file.